Ilan12346-maya/XinputBridge/README.md

 ### ⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️

 After installing the DLLs below, any game will only work if xinputbridge is open.
-If it is closed the game will be completely black.
-This is an expected behavior of the current version. it's recommended to use a separate container; apparently, (darkos) wine8.18 wow64 is more stable. if this bothers you we recommend that you wait for the next version.
+If it is closed the game meight not Start.
+This is an expected behavior of the current version. it's recommended to use a separate container, apparently on DarkOS wine8.18 wow64 is more stable.

+if this bothers you we recommend that you wait for the next version.